 Can I answer at a later stage?

-Yes, it can be done later.
-If you have received a letter with a personal code, it is valid for 30 days.
+You can answer the questions later, but we hope you would answer them within a couple of weeks.
+If you have received a letter with a personal code, it is valid for 20 days.

 Do you share this information with other banks?